millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 ### **STEP 4**: Click on Create Container.
 Name the container journeyC.
 Write down the container name.

 You are **strongly** advised to name your container "journeyC" (case-sensitive).
 The code snippets in the workshop expect the container to use this name.
-If you use a different container name, you will need to manually change the container name in some of our provided code examples.
+If you use a different container name, you may need to manually change the container name in some of our provided code examples.
 And if you choose your own container name, do not use an underscore in the name.

 ![](images/100/StorageContainer.gif)